Viir/bots/guide/eve-online/developing-for-eve-online.md

 On this journey, we will also pick up some basic vocabulary used in application development.
 Knowing the language will help you communicate with other developers and get help in case you need it.

+### App Code Structure - Framework For EVE Online

+To make development easier, we can use one of the frameworks available for EVE Online.
+Using a framework is a tradeoff between flexibility and ease of use.
+You can compare it to using Microsoft Windows instead of building your custom operating system: Using this platform, we can avoid learning about lower levels of the software stack, like an assembly programming language.
+In this guide, I use the most mainstream framework evolved from the works of some hundred EVE Online users and developers.
+When you look at the example apps, you will find that all kinds of bots use the same framework.
+It is flexible enough to cover activities like mining, ratting, trading, and mission running.
+This framework's program code is included with the overall app program code in the subdirectory named `EveOnline`.
+This makes it easier to look up a definition of a framework function.
+You can code all your customizations in the `BotEngineApp.elm` file.
+When you compare the files making up the example apps, you will find that the different bots only differ in the `BotEngineApp.elm` file.
+At the beginning of that code module, these apps import building blocks from other code modules of the framework, namely `EveOnline.AppFramework`, `EveOnline.AppFrameworkSeparatingMemory` and `EveOnline.ParseUserInterface`.
+These three modules contain hundreds of building blocks to compose your app.

+The structure of the app code follows the data flow.
+All data our app processes flows through the `initState` and `processEvent` functions in the `BotEngineApp.elm` file.
+Any other function is relevant only as far as it is somehow integrated into one of these two, directly or indirectly.

 ### Effects

 For the application to be useful, it needs to affect its environment in some way eventually.
 If it is a bot, it might send input to the game client.
 An intel tool, on the other hand, might play a sound.
 We have a common name for these observable consequences of running the application: We call them 'effects'.

+Following is a list of effects available in our framework:

++ Move the mouse cursor to a given location.
+(Relative to the game window (The client area of that window to be more specific))
++ Press a given mouse button.
++ Release a given mouse button.
++ Press a given keyboard key.
++ Release a given keyboard key.

+These effects are not specific to EVE Online, which is why we use functions from the code module `Common.EffectOnWindow` to describe these effects.

 ### Events